An admiration for unapologetic monuments and architecture of the Soviet and communist-era.

 The Slovak Radio Station in Bratislava, Slovakia

 For me, it was an instant fascination in vestiges from that era.
 For Kirsty, it has been more of a slow burner.
-She certainly doesn’t raise her eyebrows as much these days when I suggest we walk 50 minutes out of our way to look at a housing estate or to track down an obscure-looking monument, and every now and then she lets slip the same level of childlike excitement that I often display when we find something as incredible as the Monument to 1300 Years of Bulgaria in the Bulgarian town of Shumen.
+She certainly doesn’t raise her eyebrows as much these days when I suggest we walk 50 minutes out of our way to look at a housing estate or to track down an obscure-looking monument, and every now and then she lets slip the same level of childlike excitement that I often display when we find something as incredible as the Monument to the Founders of the Bulgarian State in the Bulgarian town of Shumen.

 Monument to 1300 Years of Bulgaria in Shumen, Bulgaria